Sicos1977/WebArchiveExtractor/README.md

 ## Why did I make this?

-I needed a tool to save the content of a webarchive to disk so that I could convert it to PDF with my other project [ChromeHtmlToPdf](https://github.com/Sicos1977/ChromeHtmlToPdf)
+I needed a tool to save the content of a web archive to disk so that I could convert it to PDF with my other project [ChromeHtmlToPdf](https://github.com/Sicos1977/ChromeHtmlToPdf)

 ## Keep in mind